 “It’s usually a used Camry or a nice used Honda or a nice old pickup truck of some kind,” he said during an episode of The Ramsey Show.

-“People that achieve that layer of wealth, that one to ten million dollars, the way they did it is, they didn’t do it for you.
+“People that achieve that layer of wealth, that $1 to $10 million dollars, the way they did it is, they didn’t do it for you.
 They’re not mad at you, but they don’t care what you think.
 They were not living their life to impress others.”

-Simply put, they are not trying to keep up with the Joneses.
+Simply put, they're not trying to keep up with the Joneses.

 There are several reasons why you might want to think twice before purchasing a luxury vehicle.

 The first one is depreciation.
 Cars start losing their value the moment you drive off the dealer lot.
 According to U.S. News, the average depreciation for all vehicles over the first five years is 49.1%, while luxury brands can lose a lot more than that.
 The average five-year depreciation for a Mercedes S-Class is 67.1%.
 For a BMW 7 Series, it’s a whopping 72.6%.

 Moreover, luxury cars can cost more to maintain and insure than economy cars.
 So what you have to fork up ends up being much more than just the purchasing price.
 And once luxury cars run out of warranty, they can also be more expensive to repair.

 Don’t forget, there’s opportunity cost as well.
 The more money you spend on an expensive vehicle, the less you have to put into your investment portfolio.
 That potential return — which can get compounded as time goes by — is your opportunity cost.